zhenry9/mammoth-timers-guide/intro/tod-timing.md

 | **-** | 10:31:19.8730 |
 | **=** | **42.8251** |

 Net times **always truncate to the 1/100th, and never round**.
 This racers final net time is therefore 42.82.
-Modern PC timing software performs this subtraction automatically.
+Modern PC timing software will perform this subtraction automatically.
 A later section of this book will explain how to subtract time by hand.

 There are several major advantages to using ToD timing:
  - It allows for easy timing of multiple racers on course.